Three reasons why Gitcoin (GTC) price has rallied 100% in a month

 As such, the Gitcoin ecosystem is open to working with a wide variety of protocols and platforms to help them develop through hosting hackathons and providing development grants.

-Some of the current projects that are actively involved with the Gitcoin community include Harmony, Nervos Network, Tezos, Casper and Arweave .
+Some of the current projects that are actively involved with the Gitcoin community include Harmony, Nervous Network, Tezos, Casper, and Arweave.

 By offering attractive prizes and development grants to hackathon participants and other events hosted by Gitcoin, projects have been able to attract the developers and community members needed to continue their growth.